 If you click into his photo, you can clearly see that even HIS profile photo is a bit blurry too.
 If his photo is low-res, then there is something wrong with how the social media platform renders photos.

 Some Possible Reasons LI Photos are Low Quality:

-There are two reasons LinkedIn (cited in the article above) has named that could affect the blurriness of your photo.
+There are three reasons LinkedIn (cited in the article above) has named that could affect the blurriness of your photo.
 According to them:

 - Make sure your photo is an exact square.
 If not, the dimensions of the photo may become distorted.

 - Make sure that the photo is at least 400 pixels by 400 pixels.
 This should be easy, as most high-quality headshots have significantly more resolution.